-At this time, it is expected that revenues will decrease in Fiscal Year 2024/2025 by \$1.6 million as there will be no State REAP funding budgeted in Fiscal Year 2024/2025.
-Local revenues are expected to increase by about \$45,000.
-It is expected that expenditures will increase \$3.87 million due to bridge repairs caused by storm damage.
-Transfers out to the general fund cover staff time associated with SPBL funded projects and are netted with the Transfersin which consist of STA funds to pay for staff and operations for a net increase of approximately \$5.5 million.
+At this time, it is expected that revenues will increase in Fiscal Year 2025/2026 by \$4.7 million mostly due to \$5.0 million Priority Legislative Budget Project (PLBP)) funds.
+Local revenues are expected to remain the same as this fiscal year.
+It is expected that expenditures will increase \$2.14 million due to \$5.0 million addition of the SPBL Trail project, offset by a decrease in consultant services due to the completion of engineering and permitting for the repair of the Sespe Creek overflow railroad bridge caused by the storm damage.
+Transfers out to the general fund cover staff time associated with SPBL funded projects and are netted with the Transfers-in which consist of STA funds to pay for staff and operations for a net decrease of approximately \$2.6 million.
 The fund balance of \$25,367 will be available for future expenditures.
 The SPBL fund is considered a non-major fund.

-The actual information for Fiscal Year 2022/2023 and the budgeted information for Fiscal Years 2023/2024 and 2024/2025 are included in Table 26 - Santa Paula Branch Line Fund Fiscal Years 2022/2023 to 2024/2025.
+The actual information for Fiscal Year 2023/2024 and the budgeted information for Fiscal Years 2024/2025 and 2025/2026 are included in Table 26 - Santa Paula Branch Line Fund Fiscal Years 2023/2024 to 2025/2026.